JuKu/JuKuCMS/docs/plugins.md

   - plugin version must increased on every new release
   - respect trademarks & copyrights
   - plugin names cannot be renamed
+  - plugins should not read directly from database, if their is already a provided api (to avoid incompatibilities)

 ## Version Numbers